pradeepan02/pradeepan02/README.md

 ---

-## 🎉 **Fun Fact**
+## � Cool Project Alert
-> 🏆 I once built a program that can generate memes automatically based on trending topics! 🖼️🔥 Try it out! 😆
+🚀 Created Cosu AI – an AI-powered resume builder and cover letter generator! 📄✨ Craft professional resumes and cover letters in minutes with ease.
+Give it a try and share your feedback! 😊

-⭐️ **Explore my repositories and feel free to contribute or star the ones you like!** ⭐️
+⭐️ Explore my projects, contribute, or star the ones you like! ⭐️